benjamincharity/CSS-Guidelines/README.md

 because they rarely work for any real reason and are not usually very futureproof or flexible/forgiving.
 They tend to fix symptoms and not problems.

-For example, using `.dropdown-nav li:hover ul { top:37px; }` to move a dropdown
-to the bottom of the nav on hover is bad, as `37px` is a magic number. `37px` only works here because in this particular scenario the `.dropdown-nav` happens to be `37px` tall.
+For example, using `.dropdown-nav li:hover ul { top: 37px; }` to move a dropdown to the bottom of the nav on hover is bad, as `37px` is a magic number. `37px` only works here because in this particular scenario the `.dropdown-nav` happens to be `37px` tall.

-Instead you should use `.dropdown-nav li:hover ul { top:100%; }` which means no
-matter how tall the `.dropdown-nav` gets, the dropdown will always sit 100% from the top.
+Instead you should use `.dropdown-nav li:hover ul { top: 100%; }` which means no matter how tall the `.dropdown-nav` gets, the dropdown will always sit 100% from the top.

-_Every_ time you hard code a number think twice (maybe even a third time); if you can avoid it by using keywords or ‘aliases’ (i.e. `top:100%` to mean ‘all the way from the top’) or&mdash;even better&mdash;no measurements at all then you probably should.
+_Every_ time you hard code a number think twice (maybe even a third time); if you can avoid it by using keywords or ‘aliases’ (i.e. `top: w100%` to mean ‘all the way from the top’) or&mdash;even better&mdash;no measurements at all then you probably should.